alallier/reload/README.md

   -e, --exts [extensions]        Extensions separated by commas or pipes.
 Defaults to html,js,css.
   -p, --port [port]              The port to bind to.
 Can be set with PORT env variable as well.
 Defaults to 8080 -s, --start-page [start-page]  Specify a start page.
-Defaults to index.html -v, --verbose [verbose]        Turning on logging on the server and client side.
+Defaults to index.html -f, --fallback [fallback]      Fallback to the start page when route is not found -v, --verbose [verbose]        Turning on logging on the server and client side.
 Defaults to false

 ```